New wave music

+By the mid- to late 1980s, new wave was overtaken in the UK by the new pop and New Romantic movement, alongside the Second British Invasion in the US, where the style later declined in popularity as other music genres gained commercial success.
+In the 1990s and 2000s, new wave experienced a brief revival, labelled the "new wave of new wave" or "new new wave" by the press.
+The genre influenced later internet microgenres such as zolo, bloghouse, new rave, chillwave, synthwave, vaporwave and devocore.

+Etymology and characteristics

-New wave music encompassed a wide variety of styles that shared a quirky, lighthearted, and humorous tone that were very popular in the late 1970s and 1980s.
-New wave includes several pop-oriented styles from this time period.
+During the late 1970s and early 1980s, new wave music encompassed a wide variety of pop-oriented styles that shared a quirky, lighthearted, and humorous tone.
+Though the term was originally coined by Seymour Stein of Sire Records as a catch-all for the various styles of music that emerged after punk rock.
+The phrase also alluded to the French New Wave, a 1960s film movement known for its experimental approach and departure from traditional forms.

 Common characteristics of new wave music include a humorous or quirky pop approach, the use of electronic sounds, and a distinctive visual style in music videos and fashion.
 According to Simon Reynolds, new wave music had a twitchy, agitated feel.
-New wave musicians often played choppy rhythm guitars with fast tempos; keyboards, and stop-start song structures and melodies are common.
+New wave musicians often played choppy rhythm guitars with angular riffs and fast tempos; keyboards, and stop-start song structures and melodies are common, with the use of jerky rhythms, and synthesizers.
 Reynolds noted new-wave vocalists sound high-pitched, geeky, and suburban.

-As new wave originated in Britain, many of the first new wave artists were British.
-These artists became popular in America, in part, because of channels like MTV, which would play British new wave music videos because most American hit records did not have music videos to play.
-British videos, according to head of S-Curve Records and music producer Steve Greenberg, "were easy to come by since they’d been a staple of UK pop music TV programs like “Top of the Pops” since the mid-70s."
-This rise in technology made the visual style of new wave artists important for their success.
+In America, new wave became widely popularized by channels like MTV, which would play British new wave music videos because most American hit records did not have music videos to play.
+British videos, according to head of S-Curve Records and music producer Steve Greenberg, "were easy to come by since they'd been a staple of UK pop music TV programs like Top of the Pops since the mid-70s."
+This rise in technology made the visual style of new wave musicians important for their success.
+In the early 1980s, virtually every new pop and rock act – and particularly those that employed synthesizers – were tagged as "new wave" in the United States, while the term was also later used to label bands in the British post-punk scene.
+The term has been described as so loose and wide-ranging as to be "virtually meaningless", according to the New Rolling Stone Encyclopedia of Rock.

-The majority of American, male, new wave acts of the late 1970s were from Caucasian, middle-class backgrounds.
-Scholar Theo Cateforis said these acts intentionally presented these exaggerated, nerdy tendencies associated with their "whiteness" to criticize it and to reflect their identity.
 A nervous, nerdy persona was a common characteristic of new wave fans, and acts such as Talking Heads, Devo, and Elvis Costello.
 This took the forms of robotic dancing, jittery high-pitched vocals, and clothing fashions that hid the body such as suits and big glasses.
 This seemed radical to audiences accustomed to post-counterculture genres such as disco dancing and macho "cock rock" that emphasized a "hang loose" philosophy, open sexuality, and sexual bravado.